-US to lift ban on baiting bears in Alaska
+US aims to ease Alaska bear hunting rules

-US to lift ban on baiting bears with doughnuts in Alaska
+US seeks to lift ban on luring bears with doughnuts in Alaska

 The US has proposed a plan to reverse Obama-era rules barring certain hunting methods in Alaska, including the use of bait to lure and kill bears.